csmcal/slim-eidos-vsc-extension/README.md

 1. **VS Code Marketplace** (Recommended if available, should be up soon)
    - Open VS Code
-   - Click the Extensions icon in the sidebar (or press Ctrl+Shift+X)
+   - Click the Extensions icon in the sidebar (or press Ctrl/Command+Shift+X)
    - Search for "slim-eidos"
    - Click Install

 2. **Manual Installation**
    - Download a .vsix file from the [latest release](https://github.com/csmcal/slim-eidos-vsc-extension/releases/)
    - Open VS Code
-   - Press Ctrl+Shift+P and type "Install from VSIX"
+   - Press Ctrl/Command+Shift+P and type "Install from VSIX"
    - Select the downloaded .vsix file

 ## Release Notes